Rod Taylor Site banner

 Episode 1.32 (April 26, 1955)

-Rodney Taylor played Tommy Scarborough, the son of respectable, stuffy English family headed by Baron Scarborough (actor Tom Dugan).
+Rodney Taylor played Tommy Scarborough, the son of stuffy English family headed by Baron Scarborough (actor Tom Dugan).

 Philip Ober starred as Tracy Piper, a middle-aged American playboy who is about to divorce his wife, Susan (Frances Mercer), for another woman, Diana Flagg (Carolyn Jones).
 Meanwhile, his daughter, Susan Piper (Marcia Patrick), wants to marry Tommy Scarborough (Rod) and tries to hide the fact that her father is a notorious rogue.
-After Tracy Piper sees that his daughter's fiancé, is just a younger edition of his worthless self, he eventually recovers the love and respect of his wife and daughter.

 The episode aired on Australia's "Whitehall Playhouse" on Jan.
 11, 1960 (Sydney, TCN-9).